 A third and final way to assess Sweden's education policy concerns equitable access to education.
 Education policy has performed rather well in this respect.
-Coming back to a previous point, if anything, the system is "too equitable" in that requirements to enter some programs in university are so low that basically all who apply are admitted, resulting in a "race to the bottom" in tertiary education standards.
+Coming back to a previous point, if anything, the system is "too equitable" in that requirements to enter some programs in university are so low that basically anyone who applies is admitted, resulting in a "race to the bottom" in tertiary education standards.